boxyhq/website/docs/jackson/deploy/env-variables.md

 ### **JWS_ALG**

 The algorithm used to sign the id_token.
-We use [jose](https://github.com/panva/jose) to create the ID token.
+Jackson uses [jose](https://github.com/panva/jose) to create the ID token.
 Supported algorithms can be found at https://github.com/panva/jose/issues/114#digital-signatures.
 ### **RSA_PRIVATE_KEY**

 Base64 value of private key.